 Positive catheter-tip cultures resulting from contamination and colonization have been reported, as well as incidences of septic and aseptic vegetation in the right heart.
 Increased risks of septicemia and bacteremia have been associated with blood sampling, the infusing of fluids, and catheter-related thrombosis.
 Preventive measures should be taken to quard against infection.

 Other Complications

-Other complications include right bundle branch block and complete heart block, tricuspid and pulmonic valve damage, thrombocytopenia, pneumothorax, thrombophlebitis, nitroglycerin absorption, thrombosis and heparin-induced thrombocytopenia.
+Other complications include right bundle branch block and complete heart block, tricuspid and pulmonic valve damage, thrombocytopenia, pneumothorax, thrombophlebitis, nitroglycerin absorption, and thrombosis.